bigmoostache/visuals/README.md

 [Here](https://github.com/bigmoostache/visuals) is a `React` boilerplate for a lightweight Web Application whose purpose is to **receive, visualize, manipulate and update** the distant files.

-In the boilerplate, the path of interest will be `src/app/(pages)/txt` You may start by copy pasting that folder, rename it to `src/app/(pages)/plan`, rename `Txt.tsx` to `Plan.tsx`, and then code your UI in there.
+In the boilerplate, the path of interest will be `src/app/(pages)/txt` You may start by copy pasting that folder, rename it to `src/app/(pages)/plan`, rename `Markdown.tsx` to `Plan.tsx`, and then code your UI in there.

 To use the boilerplate:
 - Install the latest version of `node`